Bigfootmech/Bigfootmech/README.md

 And now I'm working on things that I think are important:
 - sustainability, and the importance of not burning out
 - getting stuff done within a time limit (game jam window), as life is time-limited.
 And we can't be perfect about everything all of the time.
 - learning to enjoy the process.
-As well as taking the time to find out what it is that I actually like, and find enjoyable.
+As well as taking the time to **find out** what it is that I actually like

 ### My 'Calorie Tracker' project